 You may therefore consider vibroliposuction when:

 - You have localized areas of fat deposits that are unsightly compared to the rest of your body;

-- You want a better definition of your silhouette;
+- You want better definition of your figure;

 - If your skin elasticity is sufficient.

 Patients can expect to obtain a real aesthetic benefit from vibroliposuction.
 It is a safe and effective way to treat excess fat.
 Here are the main advantages:

 - This immediately eliminates fat from certain areas of the body;